vsavkin/dartmocks/README.md

 ### Pure

 If you don't want your test double to respond to framework methods (e.g., `stub` or `shouldReceive`), call pure on it.
-The `pure` method returns a test double that can only respond to the messages you configured.
+The `pure` method returns a test double that can only responds to the messages you configured.

     test("pure", (){
       var player = stub({"get isOn" : true});